codebydant/align_pointcloud/README.md

 # align_pointcloud
 Alignment between the coordinate system of a point cloud and the global coordinate system of pcl.
-Using the dot product and the cross product, a normal plane vector is extracted from the point cloud using Plane Model SACSegmention.
-Then, a normal plane XY vector (x = 0, y = 0, z = 1).
+Using the dot product and the cross product, a normal plane vector is extracted from the point cloud using the NormalEstimation Method.
+Then, a normal plane XYZ vector (x = 0, y = 0, z = 1).
 Finally, a rotation matrix is obtained from a rotation vector (axis of rotation) and an angle of rotation.

 ----------------------
 ## Example